Idaho Court Records

 What Defenses Can Be Used Against a Breach of Contract Claim in Idaho?

 In Idaho, the burden of proof is on the plaintiff.
 This means that the plaintiff must prove that a contract breach occurred.
 The defendant, on the other hand, must establish a defense against the plaintiff’s claim.
-The defenses that the defendant can use against a breach of contract claim include:
+Some of the defenses used by defendants against a breach of contract claim may include:

 What are Property Disputes in Idaho?